 In 2011, Governor Walker re-renamed the tree, this time back to a Christmas tree.
 "It's a diverse state," Walker explained.
 "I think it's a reflection of the many wonderful traditions in the State of Wisconsin."
 During the month of December, the Capitol rotunda also hosted a Menorah, Festivus trees, and a nativity scene mocking Christmas, so it seemed a wide variety of people were "represented" in their State Capitol building.

 Again to clarify, I understand why the tree was re-renamed.
 Just changing the name of an object long associated with a religious holiday doesn't necessarily lessen the association between the two.
 It's not the point of my post either though, so I'm moving on again.

 In 2019, and try to keep up here, Governor Evers re-re-renamed (no, I'm not kidding) the tree, this time back to a Holiday tree.

-Obviously I'm moving on again, but I wanted to first make sure those of you who read this post every year received your annual Wisconsin State Capitol tree update.
+Obviously I'm moving on again, but I wanted to first make sure those of you who read this post every year know where things stand - and this is updated as of 2022 - with the Wisconsin State Capitol tree.